Polly is an addiction recovery coach and writer who teaches women about personal transformation in the realm of eating disorders.

 One of the side effects of bulimia recovery, at least in the first few weeks or months, is that when bulimics resume normal eating, after restrictive diets, the sebaceous glands are reactivated, and this causes acne breakouts.
 At least one study found bulimia and acne may be related, but more often, it’s during bulimia recovery that acne breakouts occur.

 It’s more commonly reported that acne is one of the effects of bulimia recovery than bulimia itself.
 But I assure you that your skin will soon settle down and normalize as your system grows more accustomed to healthier eating patterns.

 Does Acne Cause Bulimia?

-The effects of bulimia include hormonal imbalances, and when your hormones go off-kilter you can experience acne and skin problems.
-Also, if you used your cell phone a lot you may have developed acne where your phone and hand rub against your skin (on your chin or cheek).
-The phone isn’t causing your acne—it’s more likely the oils and dirt on your hand and on your phone are causing the acne.
+The effects of bulimia include hormonal imbalances, and when your hormones go off-kilter, you can experience acne and skin problems.
+Also, if you use your cell phone a lot, you may have developed acne where your phone and hand rub against your skin (on your chin or cheek).
+The phone isn’t causing your acne—it’s more likely that the oils and dirt on your hand and your phone are causing the acne.
 The same is true for bulimia and acne.
-Rather than the underlying addiction behaviors of bulimia causing your acne, instead it’s more often because of hygiene and improper skin care related to purging rather than a direct relationship between bulimia and acne.
+Rather than the underlying addiction behaviors of bulimia causing your acne, instead, it’s more often because of hygiene and improper skin care related to purging rather than a direct relationship between bulimia and acne.